 GeneCards Summary for HGS Gene

 HGS (Hepatocyte Growth Factor-Regulated Tyrosine Kinase Substrate) is a Protein Coding gene.
-Among its related pathways are EGF/EGFR Signaling Pathway and wtCFTR and delta508-CFTR traffic / Generic schema (norm and CF).
+Diseases associated with HGS include Neurofibromatosis, Type Ii and Human T-Cell Leukemia Virus Type 2.
+Among its related pathways are Development HGF signaling pathway and Remodeling of Adherens Junctions.
 Gene Ontology (GO) annotations related to this gene include protein domain specific binding.
-An important paralog of this gene is ANKFY1.
+An important paralog of this gene is STAM.

 Involved in intracellular signal transduction mediated by cytokines and growth factors.
 When associated with STAM, it suppresses DNA signaling upon stimulation by IL-2 and GM-CSF.
 Could be a direct effector of PI3-kinase in vesicular pathway via early endosomes and may regulate trafficking to early and late endosomes by recruiting clathrin.
 May concentrate ubiquitinated receptors within clathrin-coated regions.
 Involved in down-regulation of receptor tyrosine kinase via multivesicular body (MVBs) when complexed with STAM (ESCRT-0 complex).
 The ESCRT-0 complex binds ubiquitin and acts as sorting machinery that recognizes ubiquitinated receptors and transfers them to further sequential lysosomal sorting/trafficking processes.
 May contribute to the efficient recruitment of SMADs to the activin receptor complex.
 Involved in receptor recycling via its association with the CART complex, a multiprotein complex required for efficient transferrin receptor recycling but not for EGFR degradation.